 One, a medical malpractice novel had an exceptional story line.
 In November 2013 Bob asked me to partner with him.
 I have.
 Bob’s subject matter is extraordinary, and because of this we have agreed not to share it until pre-publication publicity begins.
 My apologies, but this is just how it is.
 That said, I will be able to talk about manuscript progression and I will.

-A tall order but we’re working hard to make this happen.
+A tall order but it will happen.

 Greg Lalire and Captured

 I’ve hinted that Greg Lalire and I are friends.
 We are.
-Over what seems like a lifetime he has done everything possible to get my words in print, and has done everything to publicize a writer named lk.
+Over what seems like a lifetime he has done everything possible to get my words in print, and has done everything to publicize a writer named Kraft.
 I’m forever grateful.
 But this section isn’t based upon Greg’s kindness to me, it’s based upon me knowing him, a special person even though our relationship is mostly long distance.

 Five Star Publishing releases Greg’s novel, Captured: From the Frontier Diary of Infant Danny Duly, in July 2014.
 The June 2014 Wild West magazine features a full-page ad next to the table of contents.
 A perfect placement and appealing layout by the Weider History Group design staff.
 To scan the ad would have required mangling the magazine or pulling it apart and I didn’t want to do that.
 Captured features historical characters Chief Red Cloud, Col. Henry Carrington, and Capt.
 William Fetterman.
-The ad’s blurb (I assume from the dust jacket flap) states:
+The ad’s blurb (I assume from the dust jacket flaps) states:

 “Libbie Duly, pregnant and with her husband confined to the local insane asylum, leaves Chicago in 1866 for booming Virginia City, Montana Territory.
 On the Oregon Trail she gives birth to the remarkable Danny Duly, who already began narrating this emigrant tale from the womb.
 Danny has the rare ability to see with his mind’s eye and record events he hopes to later put down on paper.
 Along the dangerous Bozeman Trail, Libbie and son fall into the hands of Sioux warrior Wolf Who Don’t Dance, and the emigrant story becomes a captivating captivity narrative.”